 At BNBranding one of the goals of our new business development effort is to say no more often.
 And not just to accounts that are too small, but also to businesses owners, marketing managers and entrepreneurs who might pay well, but don’t share our core values.

 As the old saying goes, “values mean nothing in business until they cost you money.”

-Fast Company magazine recently ran a great article about Jim Wier, the CEO who said no to Walmart.
-Wier gave up tens of millions of dollars in annual sales with one visit to Arkansas.
+Fast Company magazine ran a great article about Jim Wier, the CEO of Snapper lawn mowers.
+He said no in business.
+In fact, he said no to Walmart and gave up tens of millions of dollars in annual sales with one visit to Arkansas.
 But he was adamant that selling Snapper mowers through Walmart stores was incompatible with their strategy and their brand.

 Now that’s courage.
 And focus.

 Most large companies with a well-respected brand like Snapper would be tempted to launch a line extension strategy to accommodate Walmart.
 Just produce a cheaper mower overseas and slap the Snapper name on it.
 But Wier knew that would just dilute the brand and confuse people.

 Like when Subway recently announced they’d be test marketing pizzas.
 How does that fit with their “eat fresh” healthy fast food strategy?
 Can you see Jared, the Subway spokesperson, losing 60 pounds while eating pizza?
 I don’t think so.

 Someone should have stepped up and said no to that idea.